commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:ready_to_ship ID`

-Send this attribute if you want to mark this shipment as ready to ship..
+Send this attribute if you want to mark this shipment as ready to ship.

 ```
 USAGE